araobp/myphotos/README.md

 (Work in progress)

-Salesforce Developer Edition could be a great low-code development platform for Sunday programmers.
+Salesforce Developer Edition could be a great low-code development platform for Sunday programmers:
+- Security support
+- Database
+- Data modeling and schema builder
+- SFDX and Developer Console
+- Apex and Lighting Web Components framework
+- Chat and Einstein Chatbots

 And the size of storage (5MB data storage and 20MB file storage) is large enough for storing a few hundreds of low-resolution photo images.